PaulieScanlon/test-branch-management/README.md

 - If a branch is `primary` (main), you'll see a ⭐ next to the Branch ID.
 - If a branch is a child of main, or a child of a child, you'll see 🌿 next to the Branch ID.
-- If a Branch exceeds the threshold, you'll see the ↳ ⚠️ BRANCH DELETED: message.
+- If a Branch exceeds the threshold, you'll see the `🚨 DELETED` message.

 ```
----
 🚀 Project ID: little-salad-54029192 | 📛 Project Name: branch-management-dev

 ⭐ Branch ID:  br-shy-haze-ab94gslf